 - 2 tablespoons butter

 - 1 cup cookie butter

 - Line an 8-inch sqaure pan with aluminum foil (leave an overhang).
 Lightly grease foil.

 - Add all ingredients except for the cookie butter to a saucepan and bring to a boil.
 Reduce to a simmer and stir in the cookie butter.

-- Continue simmering until the fudge has thickened to the consistency of thick caramel sauce.
-Pour into the prepared pan and allow to cool.
+- Continue simmering on low heat until the fudge has thickened to the consistency of thick caramel sauce.
+Immediately pour into the prepared pan and allow to cool.

-- Put into the fridge to cool completely before cutting into small squares.
+- Cool fudge completely for several hours before slicing into small squares.
+Place in the refrigerator to speed up the cooling process, if you like.
 Keeps in the fridge for up to two weeks.

 - If you want to slice the fudge into perfectly neat squares, I recommend lining your pan with aluminum foil, leaving an overhang.
 Lift out the entire piece of fudge onto a chopping board to slice into neat pieces.